Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 The next ritual that the Prophet (peace be upon him) performed was Sa’i between Safa and Marwa.
 He recited the following Quranic verse as he approached the hill of Safa.

-Indeed, Safa and Marwa are among the symbols of Allah.
-So whoever makes Hajj to the House or performs Umrah—there is no blame upon him for walking between them.
-And whoever volunteers well—then indeed, Allah is appreciative and Knowing.
+Meaning: Indeed, Safa and Marwa are among the symbols of Allah.
+So whoever makes Hajj to the House or performs Umrah, there is no blame upon him for walking between them.
+And whoever volunteers well, then indeed, Allah is appreciative and knowing.
 [Surah al-Baqarah, 2:158]

 At Safa